rishikasb/safespace-skill-runbook/README.md

 ## Troubleshooting Tips:
    * Lambda:
         * Any code changes can only be made in the $LATEST version.
-        * To properly add triggers, a new version must be published (triggers can only be configured for numbered versions).
+        * To properly add triggers, a new version must be published -- triggers can only be configured for numbered versions.
+        * Only one trigger can exist at a time over all versions of a single function.
+If you would like to keep a trigger, you can choose to disable it, in place of deleting it altogether.
    * S3:
         * The file structure of the chime-meeting-sdk-<aws-account-id>-<region>-recording-artifacts bucket is organized by year, month, then day.
         * After 5:00pm PDT, any new recordings are added to the sub-directory for the next day.